 - Inhale and return to your starting position.

-The Tai Chi hand exercises promote flexibility in your shoulders, arms and fingers.
+This is a great Tai Chi exercise for seniors.
+The hand exercise promote flexibility in your shoulders, arms and fingers.

 - Stand with your feet a bit wider than shoulder-width distance apart.